wsong1985/Stock-analysis/README.md

   - _Advantages of Refactoring Code:_

-    - _1. Improve the design of the software._
+   - _Improve the design of the software._

-    - _2. Simplify the code and make it easier to understand._
+   - _Simplify the code and make it easier to understand._

-    - _3. Help the developer find bugs._
+   - _Help the developer find bugs._

-    - _4. Enhance the efficiency and help the program run faster._
+   - _Enhance the efficiency and help the program run faster._

   - _Disavantages of Refactoring Code:_

-    - _1. Refactoring code is very time-consuming._
+   - _Refactoring code is very time-consuming._

-    - _2. There is a chance of creating bugs/errors during the refactoring process._
+   - _There is a chance of creating bugs/errors during the refactoring process._

-    - _3. It is risky when the existing code doesn't have a comprehensive data set for a test, which will lead to a situation that the developer has no clue how to fix the new bugs/errors._
+   - _It is risky when the existing code doesn't have a comprehensive data set for a test, which will lead to a situation that the developer has no clue how to fix the new bugs/errors._

 - **What are the advantages and disadvantages of the original and refactored VBA script?**

   - _Original VBA script:_

    - _Advantanges:_

     - _1. 11